 b.
 His later work on grace is clearly compatibilist.

-2. Grace is absolutly irresistible.
-Either God makes you an offer you can't refuse (motive determinism) or He just causes you to will rightly (theistic determinism) or...better...both.
+3. Grace is absolutly irresistible.
+Either God makes you an offer you can't refuse (motive determinism) or He just causes you to will rightly (theistic determinism) or...better, since Augustine says both...both.

 3. Beginning of 13th Century, new concern with the necessitarian doctrines introduced by the Averroists, and note that Alghazali is a theist determinist!

 II.
 Aquinas: Is he a libertarian or a compatibilist?